yy7-f/CNN_TransferLearning_HoG_ML_for_Virtual_Sorting_System/README.md

 Product sorting system in virtual production line is developed in this project.
-The sorting production line is built using virtual modeling (Simumatik), PLC programming (Codesys), vision algorithm (Python, OpenCV, OPCUA), image classification (CNN, Transfer learning, and HoG + ML), and robot operation (ABB Robot studio).
+The sorting production line is built using virtual modeling (Simumatik), PLC programming (Codesys), vision algorithm (Python, OpenCV, OPCUA), image classification (CNN, Transfer learning using VGG16, and HoG + ML), and robot operation (ABB Robot studio).

 **Virtual model**